exonum/exonum-doc/src/architecture/services.md

 the responsibility of a service developer.

 ## Interface with Exonum Framework

-> This section is going to change heavily with introduction of gRPC.
-> However, with Exonum 0.10 we'll ride with what we have.

 Internally, services communicate with the Exonum framework via an interface established in the [`Service`][service.rs] trait.